gubed/RunPE-Shield/README.md

 # RunPE-Shield
-Detects processes created with a RunPE.
+Detects malicious processes created with a RunPE.